MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-deprecation-guidelines.md

 # Best Practices for Deprecation of Code in the Base App

 This topic provides guidelines that describe how code in the Base App is obsoleted.
 The topic describes some best practices that Microsoft is using for obsoleting code, and is meant as a non-enforced guidance and best practice.
 You can use this topic as an inspiration on how to set up a best practice for your own code.
-For obsoleting code preprocessor statements in AL can be used.
+For obsoleting code, preprocessor statements in AL can be used.
 For more information, see [Directives in AL](directives/devenv-directives-in-al.md).

 ## Obsoleting Code

 When we obsolete code, we:

 - Add the preprocessor statements `#if`, `#else`, and `#endif` surrounding the code to be obsoleted.
-- Use one of the following preprocessor symbols, where the pattern is: pattern is `CLEAN<Version>`, such as `CLEAN15`, `CLEAN16`, `CLEAN17`, and `CLEAN18`.
+- Use one of the following preprocessor symbols, where the pattern is `CLEAN<Version>`, such as `CLEAN15`, `CLEAN16`, `CLEAN17`, and `CLEAN18`.
     > [!NOTE]
     > These symbols are not shipped with the product.
-- The version to use matches the `<major>` of the `ObsoleteTag`.
+- The version to use in the symbol matches the `<major>` of the `ObsoleteTag`.
 For example:

     - If a method is to be removed, then we are using `#if not`